BNLNPPS/tpc-rs/README.md

 [![Build Status](https://travis-ci.org/bnlnpps/tpc-rs.svg?branch=master)](https://travis-ci.org/bnlnpps/tpc-rs)

-**tpc-rs** provides a library to simulate the signal detected by a Time Projection Chamber (TPC) and digitized by the readout electronics when charge particles traverse its sensitive volume.
+**tpc-rs** is a C++ library to simulate and digitize the signal produced by charged particles traversing the sensitive volume of a Time Projection Chamber (TPC).

 ## Quick Start